OanaGaskey/Advanced-Lane-Detection/README.md

 ##  Perspective Transform from Camera Angle to Bird's Eye View

-For road curvature calculation purposes, the ideal perspective is the bird's eye view.
+To calucluate curvature, the ideal perspective is a bird's eye view.
 This means that the road is perceived from above, instead of at an angle through the vehicle's windshield.

-This perspective transform is computed using a straight lane scenario and prior world knowledge that the lane lines are in fact parallel.
+This perspective transform is computed using a straight lane scenario and prior common knowledge that the lane lines are in fact parallel.
 Source and destination points are identified directly from the image for the perspective transform.

 ![ending_points](output_images/ending_points.JPG)